Rollins Inc (ROL)'s Winning Formula: Financial Metrics and Compe

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability and growth, and solid ranks in financial strength, GF value, and momentum, GuruFocus assigned Rollins Inc the GF Score of 95 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and moderate ranks in GF value and momentum, GuruFocus assigned Rollins Inc the GF Score of 95 out of 100, which signals the highest outperformance potential.

 Understanding Rollins Inc Business

-Rollins Inc is a global leader in route-based pest-control services, with operations spanning North, Central and South America, Europe, the Middle East and Africa and Australia.
-Its portfolio of pest-control brands includes the prominent Orkin brand, market leader in the U.S., where it boasts near national coverage, and in Canada.
-Residential pest and termite prevention dominates the services provided by Rollins, owing to the group's ongoing focus on U.S. and Canadian markets.
-The company has a market cap of $17.55 billion and sales of $2.98 billion, with an operating margin of 18.67%.
+Rollins Inc, with a market cap of $17.77 billion and sales of $2.98 billion, is a global leader in route-based pest-control services.
+The company operates across North, Central and South America, Europe, the Middle East and Africa, and Australia.
+Its portfolio of pest-control brands includes the prominent Orkin brand, a market leader in the U.S. and Canada.
+The company's focus on residential pest and termite prevention, particularly in the U.S. and Canadian markets, has resulted in a strong operating margin of 19.27%.

 Financial Strength Breakdown

 According to the Financial Strength rating, Rollins Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
-The Interest Coverage ratio for Rollins Inc stands impressively at 83.2, underscoring its strong capability to cover its interest obligations.
-With an Altman Z-Score of 10.09, Rollins Inc exhibits a strong defense against financial distress.
-With a favorable Debt-to-Revenue ratio of 0.22, Rollins Inc's strategic handling of debt solidifies its financial health.
+The Interest Coverage ratio for Rollins Inc stands impressively at 51.56, underscoring its strong capability to cover its interest obligations.
+With an Altman Z-Score of 8.95, Rollins Inc exhibits a strong defense against financial distress.
+Furthermore, with a favorable Debt-to-Revenue ratio of 0.3, Rollins Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown

 The Profitability Rank shows Rollins Inc's impressive standing among its peers in generating profit.
-Rollins Inc Operating Margin has increased (7.67%) over the past five years.
+Rollins Inc's Operating Margin has increased (7.67%) over the past five years.
 Furthermore, Rollins Inc's Gross Margin has seen a consistent rise over the past five years.
-This trend underscores the company's growing proficiency in transforming revenue into profit.
-Rollins Inc's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence.
+The Piotroski F-Score confirms Rollins Inc's solid financial situation.
+Rollins Inc's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance.

 Growth Rank Breakdown